ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Change/clarify the input to digest algorithm for detached claims sets
 - Removed EAN-13 references and IANA registration
 - Add section on Claim Trustworthiness to Security Considerations
+- Entirely remove section 4.4 that discussed including keys in claims

 --- contributor